krishaamer/green-filter-research/research/literature/sustainability.md

 | Scope 2 | Indirect electricity emissions |
 | Scope 3 | Value chain emissions          |

+From @nationalpublicutilitiescouncilAnnualUtilityDecarbonization2022

 #### Cap & Trade {#cap-trade}

--   Carbon Inequality: @chancelGlobalCarbonInequality2022 suggests
+-   The share of CO2 emissions among people is highly unequal across the world (termed ***Carbon Inequality***).
-    “while one-tenth of the global population is responsible for nearly half of all emissions, half of the population emits less than 12% of it”.
+    @chancelGlobalCarbonInequality2022 reports “while one-tenth of the
+    global population is responsible for nearly half of all emissions, half of the population emits less than 12%”.

+-   One example is the ICT sector.

+-   @bajarinPCSalesAre Over 300 million PCs sold in 2022

+    -   @GreenDiceReinventingIdea2021 Estonian company “sustainable
+        lifecycle management of IT equipment”
+    -   @arilehtKestlikkuseSuunanaitajadSaadavad2022 Recycle your phone,
+        FoxWay and Circular economy for PCs.
+    -   @zhouCarboneconomicInequalityGlobal2022 ICT is an example of inequality, while emerging economies bear 82% of the emissions, developed countries gain 58% of value.

 #### Carbon Credits {#carbon-credits}